Recent Changes - Search:

 There are four basic types of whitewater kayaks:

 These are the sedans of the whitewater world.
-A river runner is a mid-sized whitewater boat which has sufficient volume to punch through (or ride on top of) waves, holes, and other big features on rivers.
-Some models, called "river running playboats", are designed with a hull that can surf or throw tricks like a playboat.
+A river runner is a mid-sized whitewater boat that has sufficient volume to punch through (or ride on top of) waves, holes, and other big features on rivers.
+Some models, called "river-running playboats", are designed with a hull that can surf or throw tricks like a playboat.
 These are excellent choices for beginners who want to learn how to surf but don't want to get tossed around too much.
-Other river runners are designed as "river running creek boats."
-These are similar in size to creek boats, but they generally have more primary stability.
-Thus, river running creek boats are also excellent choices for beginners or for those wanting a good all-around whitewater boat that can hold extra gear.
+However, if your goal is to do vertical tricks like cartwheels and such, a river-running playboat will generally require bigger whitewater features in order to execute those maneuvers, whereas a true playboat can get vertical almost anywhere.
+"Pure river runners" are designed solely to run rivers, and "river-running creek boats" allow the paddler to run rivers and dabble in steep creeking as well.
+Pure river runners or river-running creek boats are similar in size to creek boats, but they generally have more primary stability.
+Thus, both types of boats are also excellent choices for beginners or for those wanting a good all-around whitewater boat that can hold extra gear.

 Increasingly, whitewater kayak manufacturers are selling 9-10' hybrid whitewater kayaks to compete with the recreational market.
 On the whitewater highway, these would be like luxury SUVs with turbo-charged engines.
-Hybrid whitewater boats typically have a hull that is designed for maneuvering in whitewater, but most also include a drop skeg which makes them track well in flat water-- sort of the kayak equivalent of shift-on-the-fly 4-wheel-drive.
-Almost all of them have a large storage compartment behind the seat which can accommodate overnight gear.
+Hybrid whitewater boats typically have a hull that is designed for maneuvering in whitewater, but most also include a drop skeg that makes them track well in flat water-- sort of the kayak equivalent of shift-on-the-fly 4-wheel-drive.
+Almost all of them have a large storage compartment behind the seat, which can accommodate overnight gear.
 Given the large size of these boats, they are not necessarily the best choice for whitewater that requires very tight turns.
 Beginners, in particular, may find them difficult to steer in swift current.
-However, an experienced paddler can take one of these boats into some serious whitewater, and you can learn to roll them just like any other whitewater boat.
+However, an experienced paddler can take one of these boats into some serious whitewater, and to be clear, although they may be more difficult to steer in whitewater than a "regular" whitewater kayak, they will still steer much more easily than a recreational kayak.
+You can learn to roll a hybrid just like any other whitewater boat (although it's generally best to learn how to roll a smaller boat first.)

 What About Inflatables?

-The lure of a boat that you can deflate and shove in your trunk may seem irresistable, but there are some things to bear in mind when looking at inflatable kayaks:
+The lure of a boat that you can deflate and shove into your trunk may seem irresistable, but there are some things to bear in mind when looking at inflatable kayaks:

-6. It takes forever to inflate/deflate them, which somewhat cuts into the advantage of having a kayak that you can shove in your trunk.
+- It takes forever to inflate/deflate them, which somewhat cuts into the advantage of having a kayak that you can shove into your trunk.

-Take it from a guy who went through three boats before settling on the "right" one -- don't jump into the decision.
-If you live in an area where there are a lot of places to paddle, then chances are that there is at least one club or other organization that can introduce you to the sport and maybe even lend you a boat.
+Take it from a guy who went through three boats before settling on the "right" one-- don't jump into the decision.
+If you live in an area in which there are a lot of places to paddle, then chances are that there is at least one club or other organization that can introduce you to the sport and maybe even lend you a boat.
 Additionally, most stores that sell kayaks (including REI) also rent them.

 For those in the Central Texas area:

-• You can rent recreational kayaks from REI's North Austin store or Austin Canoe & Kayak for the weekend and take them out on the lake or on river trips to see how they perform.
+- You can rent recreational kayaks from REI's North Austin and Round Rock stores or Austin Canoe & Kayak for the weekend and take them out on the lake or on river trips to see how they perform.
 REI has discounted rental rates for members.
+The ACK location in San Marcos generally has more whitewater-friendly models available to rent, but because of liability concerns, very few outfitters in the U.S. (and none in Texas) will rent "true" whitewater kayaks.

-• Take a whitewater class from the Olympic Outdoor Center in San Marcos.
-They teach "real" whitewater paddling, including rolling and surfing, and they have a large fleet of whitewater boats to lend out.
-San Marcos is home to Rio Vista Falls, a series of artificial standing waves on the San Marcos River that are an ideal place to learn surfing, rolling in current, eddy turns, and other whitewater skills.
+- San Marcos is home to Rio Vista Falls, a series of artificial standing waves on the spring-fed San Marcos River that are an ideal place to learn surfing, rolling in current, eddy turns, and other whitewater skills.

-These recommendations are geared toward people that want to paddle all of the different kinds of water that Central Texas has to offer:
+These recommendations are geared toward people who want to paddle all of the different kinds of water that Central Texas has to offer:

 Hybrid Whitewater Kayaks